Feminism (pronounced fem-uh-niz-uhm)

 (3) Feminine character (obsolete except for historic references).

-Third-wave feminism (1990-2000s): Although there were cultural links, the intellectual origins of 3WF lie in an article by feminist Rebecca Walker in 1992 and although never exactly defined, it was said to emphasis an interest in individualism and diversity (which hadn't yet become DEI (diversity, equity and inclusion)).
+Third-wave feminism (1990-2000s): Although there were cultural links, the intellectual origins of 3WF lie in a 1992 article by feminist Rebecca Walker (b 1969) and although never exactly defined, it was said to emphasize an interest in individualism and diversity (which hadn't yet become DEI (diversity, equity and inclusion)).
 Controversial even at the time, with strains of libertarianism now competing with the historic collectivist model, it sought to change the parameters of feminism.
+Some argue that by now men had surrendered and the opposition to the notion of 3WF cam mostly from those feminists who had built sometimes lucrative careers on the framework of 2WF.

 Fourth-wave feminism (circa 2010-): Regarded as a least partially technologically deterministic, 4WF is thought to have emerged circa 2008-2012 as social media gained critical mass.
 It focuses on intersectionality and examines the interconnected systems of power that maintain the marginalized of certain groups in society.
 4WF advocates for greater representation of these groups in all places within the power-elite, arguing equality for women will become possible only if policies and practices incorporate all groups.
-Some have suggested the need for a 5WF but no coherent work has been published.
+There were those who argued 4WF was really 3WF 1.1 while others suggested the need for a 5WF but no coherent work has yet been published.

 No comments: